 Requirement 10 – Collaborative Action Designee

 The department appoints a collaborative action designee (CAD).
-The department’s Market Actions (D) Working Group member, CAD or CAD alternate attends at least 50% of the discussions, either telephonically or in person, of the Market Actions (D) Working Group every year.
+The department’s Market Actions (D) Working Group member, CAD and/or CAD alternate attends at least 50% of the discussions, either telephonically or in person, of the Market Actions (D) Working Group every year.
+In addition, the MAWG member, CAD and/or CAD alternate shall actively monitor the Market Regulation and Market Analysis Bulletin Boards.

 Guidelines